 - Azure Storage bandwidth as a measure of storage consumption.

 For now, TSTUs are primarily focused on Azure SQL Database DTUs, since Azure SQL Databases are the shared resources most commonly overwhelmed by excessive consumption.

-When an individual user's requests are delayed by a significant amount, an email will be sent to that user and a warning banner will appear in the Web UI.
+When an individual user's requests are either blocked or delayed by a significant amount, an email will be sent to that user and a warning banner will appear in the Web UI.

 If the user does not have an email address - for example, if the "user" is actually a build service account - the notification email will be sent to the members of the project collection administrators group.
 The warning banner and the notification email both include links to the Usage page, which can be used to investigate the usage that exceeded our thresholds, as well as the requests which were delayed.

 Request history on the Usage page is ordered by usage (TSTUs) descending by default, but can be sorted by the other columns as well.
 Usage is grouped by command into five minute time windows, with the number of commands in the window given by the Count column, and the total TSTU usage and delay time given in the corresponding columns.

 For members of the project collection administrators group, this same page can be used to investigate the usage of other users.